 The last tradition for that day was to take a picture in front of the tree.
 All nine of them gathered around and squeezed in for it.
 It would be printed on canvas and framed before they left at the end of the trip.
 It would be the tenth to be hung in the hall.

 A few more hours of Mario Kart (less than the previous night) and everybody was in bed.
 Every light except those on the tree was out.
 Only one person wasn't in their room.

 Casper knew Dillon had to be struggling as he did every year with the long hours awake alone at night, but it seemed they were less this year.
 He had not one, but two loving people to try and stay up with him.

 The part that mattered at the moment was that Dillon was in bed; not out on the couch watching movies quietly while he snacked on cannibal jerky trying not to feel awful about himself.
 The main room, where anyone could see everything, was empty.

 Casper quietly knocked on Simon and Caroline's door.
 Simon wasn't long to answer.
-He'd been up logging the vital readings from Dillon's watch, doing his best to predict how long Dillon had.
+He'd been up logging the vital readings from Dillon's watch, doing his best to predict how long Dillon had based on the previous years.
 Whenever Caroline asked about it, Simon simply called it work.

 "Caroline," he said, looking past Simon.
 "I need to show you something."